sanjaysah101/nest-collab/README.md

 1. Navigate to the Projects page from the header
 2. Use the search bar to find specific projects
-3. Filter by topics and expertise areas
+3. Filter by project level (Flagship, Production, Lab, Incubator, Other)
-4. Click on a project card to view details
+4. View project details including creation and update dates

-### Find Contributors
+### Explore Members

-1. Go to the Contributors Directory
+1. Go to the Members page
-2. Search by name, role, or expertise
+2. Search by name, username, company, or location
-3. View contributor profiles and statistics
+3. View member profiles with avatars and bio
+4. Click "View Profile" to visit their GitHub profile

+### Discover Chapters

+1. Visit the Chapters page
+2. Filter by country to find local chapters
+3. Search for specific chapter names
-4. Connect and collaborate
+4. View chapter details including region and country

-### Participate in Discussions
+### Find Events

+1. Navigate to the Events page
+2. Toggle between upcoming and all events
+3. Search for specific events
+4. Click "Details" to visit event pages

+### Browse Repositories

+1. Go to the Repositories page
+2. Search by repository name or description
+3. View repository statistics (stars, forks, contributors)
+4. See open issues count for each repository

+### Contribute to Issues

-1. Visit the Discussion Forum
+1. Visit the Issues page
-2. Browse conversations by category
+2. Filter by state (open/closed)
-3. Start new discussions
-4. Engage with the community
+3. Search for specific issues
+4. Click the external link icon to view and contribute on GitHub

-### Advanced Search
+### View Sponsors

-1. Go to the Search page
+1. Navigate to the Sponsors page
-2. Use multiple filters (topics, types, expertise)
-3. Sort by relevance, popularity, or recency
-4. Explore results
+2. Filter by sponsor type (Platinum, Gold, Silver, etc.)
+3. Search for specific sponsors
+4. Visit sponsor websites to learn more

 ## Environment Variables